A simple way to come down when the day has taken everything

 - slower breathing

-- reducing stimulation
+- less stimulation

 - muscle relaxation